-Lipari is on a remarkable run which has seen her rack up a national championship, seven All-America honors and seven BIG EAST titles just since the beginning of the 2012-13 academic year.
+Lipari is on a remarkable run which has seen her rack up a national championship, seven All-America honors and nine BIG EAST titles just since the beginning of the 2012-13 academic year.
 During the 2013 cross country season she came in fifth at the NCAA Championships to earn All-America honors for the second straight year.
 She was also the individual champion at the NCAA Mid-Atlantic Regional, where she and Akande finished first and second in a virtual dead heat to lead Villanova to the team title.
 Lipari wrapped up her stellar career with a fourth place finish and first team All-America honors in the 1500 meters at the 2014 outdoor NCAA Championships.